teodosin/digital-fabrication/src/posts/fablab-13.md

 use asyncs::{TaskContext, TokioTasksPlugin, TokioTasksRuntime};
 use bevy::prelude::*;
-use btleplug::api::{Central, Manager as _, Peripheral, ScanFilter};
+use btleplug::api::{Central, Characteristic, Manager as _, Peripheral, ScanFilter};
 use btleplug::platform::Manager;
 use particles::ParticlePlugin;
 use std::time::Duration;